catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

 Setting up the command line environment on Windows
 --------------------------------------------------

-As the standard OpenStack RC file will not work in it current form it is necessary to take a different approach.
+As the standard OpenStack RC file will not work in its current form, it is necessary to take a different approach.

 To do this we will need to create the equivalent script using PowerShell.
 Add the following lines,